mkelesidou/KauSal-Debugger-Simplified/README.md

-<<<<<<< HEAD
-# UniVal - A Trivial Implementation
+# KauSal - A Trivial Implementation

-UniVal is a software causality analysis tool inspired by the original UniVal research, designed to identify suspicious variables in source code.
+KauSal is a software causality analysis tool inspired by the original UniVal research, designed to identify suspicious variables in source code.
 This implementation provides a pipeline for log parsing, clustering, random forest training, counterfactual analysis, and suspiciousness ranking.

 ## Features